Kwok Kin Pong

-Kwok Kin Pong (郭建邦, born 30 March 1987 in Hong Kong) is a former Hong Kong professional footballer who currently plays for Hong Kong Third Division club Ravia Group.
-He plays as a defender or a midfielder.
+Kwok Kin Pong (郭建邦, born 30 March 1987) is a former Hong Kong professional footballer who played as a defender or a midfielder.
 As he resembles Hong Kong artist and singer Edison Chen, he was given the nickname 'Edison'.

 Kwok was charged by the ICAC on match fixing charges in 2017 but was subsequently cleared.

 Club career

 Youth career

 He was promoted from the youth team of South China.

 South China

 2004–05 season

 He made his debut for the club in the 2003–04 season when he was 15 years old.
 The opponent of the First Division match was Fire Services.

 2008–09 season

 In the 2009 AFC Cup, he scored the opening goal with a header against Home United FC in the second round match, paving the way for South China's 4:0 victory.
-His performance in the match was described by coach Kim Pan-Gon as beyond imaginations, as he has been frozen out for much of the season due to poor form and the abundance of attacking talent in the South China squad.
+His performance in the match was described by coach Kim Pan-gon as beyond imaginations, as he has been frozen out for much of the season due to poor form and the abundance of attacking talent in the South China squad.